PI-Applications/pi.cache/README.md

 If you need to store the result only some times you can return `CacheValue<TValue>`.

 In this example the cache result will only be stored if the address has buildings.
+The cache entry will auto expire after 5 days.

 ```csharp
 public async Task<AddressInfo> LookupAddress(string addressId)